PickNikRobotics/generate_parameter_library/README.md

       }
 ```

-The generated parameter value can then be access with `params.nest1.nest2.param_name`
+The generated parameter value can then be accessed with `params.nest1.nest2.param_name`

 ### Mapped parameters
 You can use parameter maps, where a map with keys from another `string_array` parameter is created.
 Add the `__map_` prefix followed by the key parameter name as follows: